DR. ERIC SMITH

-Dr. Eric Smith is the James Webb Space Telescope Deputy Program Director and Program Scientist at NASA Headquarters, Washington, D.C.
+Dr. Eric Smith is the Program Scientist for the James Webb Space Telescope Program at NASA Headquarters, Washington, D.C.
+He also serves as the Astrophysics Division Chief Scientst.

-Prior to becoming the Deputy Program Director in 2010 he was both the Webb and Hubble Program Scientist.
-In those roles he was the senior NASA scientist responsible for the Hubble and Webb science content and was also responsible for monitoring and managing the science program for both the observatories, ensuring their missions remain viable and true to NASA strategic objectives.
-As Program Scientist for Webb Smith is responsible for the definition and safeguarding of the "Level 1" science requirements for Webb and is the voice of the science community within NASA Headquarters.
-The mission Level 1 science requirements delineate the essential capabilities the observatory must possess such as primary mirror size, instrument complement, and mission lifetime.
+Previously, Dr. Smith served as the James Webb Telescope Program Director.
+Prior to becoming the Program Director in 2010, he was both the Webb and Hubble Program Scientist.
+In that role he was the senior NASA scientist responsible for the Webb science content and was also responsible for monitoring and managing the science program for both the Webb Telescope and Hubble, ensuring their missions remain viable and true to NASA strategic objectives.
+As Program Scientist for Webb Smith was responsible for the definition and safeguarding of the "Level 1" science requirements for Webb.
+These delineate the essential capabilities the observatory must possess such as primary mirror size, instrument complement, and mission lifetime.

 He works with the Webb Project during the observatory's development to keep NASA Headquarters management and external partners, both international and intergovernmental, apprised of how the developing hardware measures up against costs, schedules, and science requirements.